Omnivore Recordings: History

-Working with the founders/owners, Grammy-nominated industry veteran Lee Lodyga (formerly of EMI-Capitol, Universal and Rhino) and industry veteran Glenn Schwartz (formerly of Sony Music, Zomba Recording Corporation and Rhino Entertainment) handle additional record production and licensing functions for Omnivore.
+The company also includes industry veterans Lee Lodyga (formerly of EMI-Capitol, Universal and Rhino) and Glenn Schwartz (formerly of Sony Music, Zomba Recording Corporation and Rhino), who work on record production and licensing.

 Omnivore's initial releases were a pair of limited-edition vinyl issues for Record Store Day on April 16, 2011: the Big Star album Third [Test Pressing Edition], and the 7″ single "Close Up the Honky Tonks" by Buck Owens.
-Since then, the label has maintained a steady stream of releases.

 The label releases recordings in a wide variety of formats, including but not limited to CD, digital, vinyl, flexi discs, cylinders and more.
 Some are limited editions; however, most are widely available through regular retail outlets worldwide.
-Billboard noted the "great historical significance" of Omnivore's limited-edition release in April 2012 of a rare recording of Buck Owens performing at the White House for President Lyndon Johnson in 1968, newly pressed by Omnivore on flexi discs in red, white, or blue, each copy packaged with an original uncirculated coloring book that had been commissioned by Owens in 1970 and preserved unreleased for over 40 years.
+Billboard noted the "great historical significance" of Omnivore's limited-edition release in April 2012 of a rare recording of Buck Owens performing at the White House for President Lyndon Johnson in 1968.

 Omnivore also acquires vintage master recordings and publishing catalogues from defunct companies.
 These include the Nighthawk Records and Ru-Jac Records labels, and the Blackheart Music Publishing catalog.

-Omnivore's releases are distributed by The Orchard/Sony Music.
+In December 2023, Omnivore signed a distribution deal with Warner Music Group's ADA Worldwide.